 After multiple meetings and public comment sessions, the group settled on 20,000 net new Black homeowner households by 2030.
-This Strike Force determined that this goal was a good balance of achievable, ambitious, and potentially achievable that helped them work toward or even surpass parity with white homeowners.
+This Strike Force determined that this goal was a good balance that is both achievable and ambitious that helped them work toward or even surpass parity with white homeowners.